-Shopping for engagement rings can seem daunting, but the trick is to learn a bit of engagement ring vocabulary.
+Shopping for engagement rings can seem daunting, but the trick is to learn a bit of the vocabulary.
 Most important, when it comes to engagement ring diamonds, you should know “the four C's” -- cut, color, clarity, and carat.